 - Inducing Lactation: Breastfeeding for Adoptive Moms (American Academy of Pediatrics)

-- Medical Issues in Adoption (Nemours Foundation) Available in Spanish
+- Medical Issues in Adoption (Nemours Foundation) Also in Spanish

 - Parenting a Child Who Has Been Sexually Abused: A Guide for Foster and Adoptive Parents (Children's Bureau) - PDF

-- When to Tell Your Child About Adoption (American Academy of Pediatrics) Available in Spanish
+- When to Tell Your Child About Adoption (American Academy of Pediatrics) Also in Spanish

 - Internationally Adopted Children: Important Information for Parents (American Academy of Pediatrics) - PDF